Before taking off on a cross-country or weekend journey, it’s a good idea to bring some tasty road trip foods!

 Aside from a few adult beverages (if you’re into that sort of thing), never drink anything other than water.
 The empty calories will go straight to your gut.
 And don’t keep buying bottles of water – those can cost up to $2 depending where you are, and that’s way too expensive.

 Don’t forget to add water to your road trip food list.
-Go to Target or another department store and load up on full gallons of water at 69 cents each.
+Go to Target or another department store and load up on full gallons of water at 79 cents each.
 Then, use them to keep refilling your sports bottle as you go.
-It won’t be ice cold, but so what?
-You’re making sacrifices to save a few bucks.
+Or just use water fountains at rest stops to get hydrated for free.